Atlas-OS/docs/docs/getting-started/installation.md

     AtlasOS complies with the Windows EULA; activation in Windows is not modified.
 To currently install AtlasOS, Windows must be activated beforehand.

-    It is recommended to take a look at our page on [what Atlas changes](../faq-and-troubleshooting/removed-features.md) before installing.
+    It is recommended to take a look at our page on [who Atlas is for](../faq-and-troubleshooting/who-is-atlas-for.md) before installing.

 ## :material-clipboard-list-outline: Prerequisites